griffithlab/rnaseq_tutorial_wiki/Transcript-Assembly-Visualization.md

 ```

-## Using regtools to annotate splice junctions
+## Using regtools to annotate all individual splice junctions
 RegTools is a utility we created to help characterize individual exon splicing events and help to identify novel splice events and variants that have a direct influence on gene expression or splicing patterns.
 Refer to the [regtools manual](https://regtools.readthedocs.io/en/latest/) for more details.

 We will use basic functionality of regtools to extract a junction.bed file for each of our BAMs that summarizes all distinct exon-exon splicing events represented in the RNA-seq data.
 We will also use regtools to annotate these junctions relative to our reference transcriptome GTF file: